sudeshnapuri/Houseplants-frontend/README.md

 I used a default H2 database for testing as it doesn't store any data.
 The database was set up using the application.properties file, houseplant-schema.sql and houseplant-data.sql files to create and drop the table containing specified records before each test.

 # Back-end
 The back-end of this project was created using Java and SpringBoot on Eclipse.
 I created a domain class (contains properties of my plants), repository class (which handles persistence), a service interface and servicedb class (which contained all business logic) and a controller (enables the request mappings).
+We converted our data to JSON and used status codes when writing HTTP requests inorder to build a RESTFUL API.
 I generated a ULM to display these classes and their relationships.
 Along with the MustHave requirements from my JIRA board, I also managed to add two ShouldHave requirements to the back-end.

 ![image](https://user-images.githubusercontent.com/93253004/146408855-4c5f0225-122c-40b7-afe0-2d418bf9bd9a.png)